Desperate times call for…us.

 The Society originated in Paris where Frederic and five other university students were spurred by the challenges of their own classmates.
 They walked the streets of Paris, engaging in person-to-person ministry to the poor, confident that Christ would be revealed through their loving acts.

-- The Society of St. Vincent de Paul seeks, in a spirit of justice and charity of its members, to help those who are suffering.
+- St. Vincent de Paul - Cincinnati seeks, in a spirit of justice and charity of its members, to help those who are suffering.

 - Faithful to the spirit of its founders, the Society constantly strives to renew and adapt itself to the changing conditions of the world.